Celestialglitch/SecShell/README.md

 ## How It Works

 SecShell classifies every command into a security policy before executing it.
 Using the Linux kernel's `seccomp-bpf` mechanism, it installs a syscall allowlist in the child process _after_ `fork()` but _before_ `execvp()`.
-The kernel enforces this filter at the syscall boundary — there is no userspace bypass.
+The kernel enforces this filter at the syscall boundary which ensures there is no userspace bypass.

 ```
 User types: cat /etc/passwd